1. What is the National Childcare Scheme?

 Reckonable income is calculated by taking your net family income and deducting any allowable items under the Scheme, such as the Multiple Child Discount.

 In other words it is your family income, including social protection payments, after tax, PRSI, USC, and any allowable items under the Scheme have been deducted.
-Click here for more detail on deductions and how your reckonable family income will be calculated.
+More detail on deductions and how your reckonable family income will be calculated can be found here.

 ‘Family income’ is used to describe the total income that will be included when you apply for an Income-Assessed subsidy.